NielsdeBlaauw/query-monitor-twig-profile/readme.txt

 2. The Twig profile tab in Query Monitor (light mode)

 == Changelog ==
+1.3.1
+* Maintenance: Do not upload the `node_modules` folder of webcomponent to the plugin repository.

 1.3.0
 * Adds history mode.
 Save your profiles and view them later to see the impact of your changes.
 Compare profiles over multiple pages, and more.
 * Automatically integrates with clarkson-core:^1.0